Lead, Contact and Account Deduplication

 During checkout StoreConnect attempts to not create duplicate Account and Contact records within the connected Salesforce environment.
 It does this while also maintaining the privacy of the end user.

-StoreConnect will attempt to match the customer doing the checkout with any existing lead in your system, and if that lead matches, StoreConnect will attempt to convert that lead to a Account & Contact and create the Order as usual.
+StoreConnect will attempt to match the customer doing the checkout with any existing lead in your system, and if that lead matches, StoreConnect will attempt to convert that lead to an Account & Contact and create the Order as usual.

 Lead.s_c__Convert_Trggr_Acct_Id__c which is then picked up by our StoreConnect APEX code to convert the lead to an Account and Contact.